KumarRobotics/ublox/README.md

 `UbloxFirmware7` has not been properly tested on a device with firmware version 7. `UbloxFirmware6` has been tested on a device with firmware version 8, but not with firmware version 6.

-## FAQs
+## Troubleshooting

-1. The ublox_gps node cannot open my device, even though I have correctly specified the path in `/dev` - why?
-Make sure you are the owner of the device, or a member of `dialout` group.
+1. Why can't the ublox_gps node open my device, even though I have correctly specified the path in `/dev`?
+* Make sure you are the owner of the device, or a member of `dialout` group.

 ## Links
-Consult the [official protocol spec](http://www.u-blox.com/en/download/documents-a-resources/u-blox-6-gps-modules-resources.html) for details  on packets supported by u-blox devices.
+Consult the [official protocol spec](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf) for details on packets supported by u-blox devices.